nodet/dowml/README.md

   are uploaded individually, with restart if necessary.
 Uploading big files is therefore much less prone to failure.

-### Data assets, and connecting to data outside COS
+### Connecting to data outside COS

-A job in Watson Studio, unless you use inline mode, refers to 'connected-data' assets, that themselves refer to the objects on COS.
-If you have data or files that exist outside Cloud Object Storage, you can create data assets to refer to these.
+A job in Watson Studio, unless you use inline mode, refers to 'connected-data' assets, that themselves refer to objects created in the Cloud Object Storage (COS) service.
+If you have data or files that exist either in COS or in any other cloud service, you can create data assets to refer to these.

 Indeed, when it creates a job in `inline no` mode, DOWML first checks whether a data asset of the given name exists.
 The name here refers to the base name of the